ECS Interview Questions

 To configure your container instances to pull container images from Amazon Elastic Container Registry (ECR), you will need to do the following:

-2. On the container instances where you want to pull the images from Amazon ECR, install the aws CLI and configure it with the credentials of an IAM user or role that has permission to access the Amazon ECR repository.
+CLI and configure it with the credentials of an IAM user or role that has permission to access the Amazon ECR repository. - Use the

-3. Use the aws ecr get-login command to obtain an authentication token that you can use to log in to the Amazon ECR registry from your container instance.
+command to obtain an authentication token that you can use to log in to the Amazon ECR registry from your container instance. - Run the

 docker pull <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<repository_name>:<tag>